BBQ & Grilling Tips

 should be.

-is required to be fully cooked will effect the cooking time.
+Remember the cut of meat and if it is required to be fully cooked will effect the cooking time.

 A more specific chart can be found at What's Cooking America's